Reporting a Doctor for Negligence

 In the vast majority of cases, the doctor who takes on your care will be highly professional and take all the appropriate steps.
 But it is possible for their standards to fall short and you suffer pain, damage, loss, or injury as a result.
 In this case, your doctor may have failed in their duty of care to you and this could mean that they behaved negligently.

-We are trusted medical negligence Solicitors with a track record of excellence in this field.
-We are passionate about providing a good service to all of our clients.
+If this sounds familiar, we at Been Let Down can help you to report a doctor for negligence.
+We are trusted medical negligence solicitors with a track record of excellence in this field and are passionate about providing the best service to all our clients.

 - A long delay in diagnosis